tc39/proposal-numeric-separator/README.md

 ### Character

 More work needs to be done to determine the feasibility and desirability of using different characters.
-As a reference, most languages use "_", C++ being the exception to use "'".
+As a reference, most languages use "_" (C++ being the notable exception to use "'"), so starting with "_" sounds reasonable.

-Here are some characters that will be looked at to assess feasibility (i.e. gramatically possible) and desirability (e.g. what leads to more readable code):
+Here are some characters that should be looked at to assess feasibility (i.e. is it gramatically possible?) and desirability (e.g. does it lead to a more readable code?):

 - "_" (Java, Python, Perl, Ruby, Rust, Julia, Ada, C#)
 - "'" (C++)